sail-sg/EditAnything/README.md

 # News🔥

+2023/05/04 - New demos of Beauty/Handsome Edit/Generation is released!
+[DEMO](https://huggingface.co/spaces/shgao/EditAnything)

+2023/05/04 - ControlNet-based inpainting model on any lora model is supported now.
+EditAnything can operate on any base/lord models without the requirements of inpainting model.

 2023/05/01 - Models V0.4 based on Stable Diffusion 1.5/2.1 are released.
 New models are trained with more data and iterations.[Model Zoo](https://github.com/sail-sg/EditAnything#model-zoo)

 2023/04/20 - We support the Customized editing with DreamBooth.